SEMMA: A Semantic Aware Knowledge Graph Foundation Model: Preliminaries

 \textbf{Text-Attributed Knowledge Graphs.} Virtually all real-world knowledge graphs associate textual attributions with entities and relation identifiers. \begin{definition}[Text-Attributed Knowledge Graphs] A Text-Attributed Knowledge Graph (TAKG) is a structure $\mathcal{G} = (\mathcal{E}, \mathcal{R}, \labl, \mathcal{F})$, with a knowledge graph $(\mathcal{E}, \mathcal{R}, \mathcal{F})$ and a labeling function $\labl:\EE\cup\RR\rightarrow\txt$, where $\txt$ denotes strings of arbitrary finite length over an alphabet $\Sigma$.
 Let $\mathcal{T_E} = \{\labl(e)\ |\ e \in \mathcal{E}\}$ and $\mathcal{T_R} = \{\labl(r)\ |\ r \in \mathcal{R}\}$ be the set of entity and relation labels. \end{definition}

 For example, Wikidata \cite{DBLP:journals/cacm/VrandecicK14} contains the triple \verb|(Q42 P27 Q145)|, with $\labl(\verb|Q42|) = \text{``Douglas Adams''},\ \labl(\verb|P27|) = \text{``country of citizenship''},\ \text{and}\ \labl(\verb|Q145|) = \text{``United Kingdom''}$.
-All of the 57 datasets from the benchmark for this task (see \cref{sec:exp-setup}) attribute textual information.
+All of the 57 datasets from the benchmark for this task (see \Cref{sec:exp-setup}) attribute textual information.
 While some real-world TAKGs, like Wikidata, exhibit even more complex graph structures (e.g., involving time) and text attributes (e.g., multi-lingual), our definitions allow for a sufficiently expressive investigation of link prediction models in all of them.

 To the best of our knowledge, the state-of-the-art in link prediction has either considered textual attributions but ignored the fully inductive regime \cite{Yuan_Zhou_Chen_Wang_Liang_Liu_Huang_2025, kgbert, kicgpt, xu-etal-2021-fusing}, or it has considered the fully inductive regime but has ignored text information \cite{ingram, NBFNet, grail}.
-Our main hypothesis is that leveraging textual attributes can enhance fully inductive link prediction.
+Prior works like BLP \cite{Daza_2021}, StatiK \cite{markowitz-etal-2022-statik}, and SimKGC \cite{wang-etal-2022-simkgc} provide early empirical evidence that leveraging textual descriptions of entities and relations allows us to learn transferable representations for inductive prediction tasks without additional training.
+Building on this, our main hypothesis is that leveraging textual attributes can enhance fully inductive link prediction.
 The closest work to ours is $\prolink$ \cite{prolink}, focused on working in the low-resource setting where the query relations occur sparsely in $\Gobs$. $\prolink$ prompts LLMs to predict potential entity connections for unseen relations during testing, aiming to mitigate data sparsity.
 However, both their motivation and final evaluation setup differ from ours.